TISUnion/Carpet-TIS-Addition/docs/rules.md

 Mobs can spawn and despawn around players, so checking and modifying mob farms can be easier

-After enabled, the game will create the `spawnAlgIgnore` team

-Run `/team join spawnAlgIgnore <player>` to add specified player to the team, then spawn algorithm will ignore them

 Affected algorithms:

 - Nature mob spawn